MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/03b-subqueries.md

 ---
 lab:
-    title: 'Use Subqueries'
+  title: Use Subqueries
   module: 'Module 3: Using Joins and Subqueries'
+  description: In this exercise, you'll use subqueries to retrieve data from tables
+    in the **adventureworks** database.
+  duration: 80 minutes
+  level: 100
+  islab: true
 ---

 # Use Subqueries